-The term, itself, refers to the action or practice through which a theory or philosophy of something is transformed into the practical activity of that thing.
-In other words, it’s the point of intersection that exists between theory and action.
-And as you can see from above, it’s woven into our everyday lives.
+The term, praxis, refers to process through which a theory or philosophy is transformed into practical activity.
+In other words, it’s the point of intersection between theory and action.
+And it’s woven into our everyday lives.

 PR(AXIS) is our spin on praxis.
-Spoken as the “PR axis,” PR(AXIS) entails that the functions of public relations—as we experience them and as they are communicated to and through our clients—exist in dynamic relation to one another, envisioned on an axis that enables their combination and recombination.
-This relationship provides a unique degree of agility, made possible by the inherent democratic nature of the collective.
+Spoken as the “PR axis,” PR(AXIS) is a take on the idea that the functions of public relations—as we experience them and as they are communicated to and through our clients—exist in dynamic relation to one another, on an axis that enables seamless collaboration.
+This collaboration provides us with a profound agility, made possible by the democratic nature and horizontal alignment of the collective.

 Now look at your marketing tool kit and ask the question, where could PR(AXIS) take me?